ttu/ttu.github.io/_posts/2024-9-21-database-sharding-and-partitioning.md

 CREATE TABLE psp_events_2024 PARTITION OF psp_events
     FOR VALUES FROM ('2024-01-01') TO ('2024-12-31');

--- Create a default partition for orders that don't fit into the other partitions CREATE TABLE psp_events_default PARTITION OF psp_events DEFAULT;
+-- Create a default partition for events that don't fit into the other partitions CREATE TABLE psp_events_default PARTITION OF psp_events DEFAULT;

 -- Distribute the table by the sharding key `psp_name`